 (A) perform the obligations of an EIM Entity Scheduling Coordinator under the EIM Entity Scheduling Coordinator Agreement and Section 29;

-(B) perform the obligations of a Scheduling Coordinator under such other provisions of the CAISO Tariff as apply by their own terms, except as provided otherwise in Section 29;
+(B) perform the obligations of a Scheduling Coordinator under provisions of the CAISO Tariff described in Section 29.1(b);

-(C) obtain any transmission service necessary for the EIM Entity it represents to participate in the EIM under the terms of the CAISO Tariff or the tariff of another transmission service provider, as applicable;
+(C) obtain any transmission service necessary for the EIM Entity it represents to participate in the Real-Time Market under the terms of the CAISO Tariff or the tariff of another transmission service provider, as applicable;

-(D) register in the manner set forth in the Business Practice Manual, all EIM Participating Resources of each EIM Entity it represents, and all non-participating resources in each EIM Entity Balancing Authority Area, and update such information in a timely manner;
+(D) register in the manner set forth in the Business Practice Manual for the Energy Imbalance Market all non-participating resources in the Balancing Authority Area of each EIM Entity that it represents and update such information in a timely manner;

+(E) verify in the manner set forth in the Business Practice Manual for the Energy Imbalance Market that all EIM Resources within the Balancing Authority Area of each EIM Entity represented by the EIM Entity Scheduling Coordinator have been registered with the CAISO;

-(E) submit the interchange schedules with other Balancing Authorities at the defined interchange scheduling points, including creating and processing e-tags in accordance with NERC, NAESB, and WECC standards and business practices for bilateral schedules between Balancing Authority Areas that are arranged no less than 20 minutes in advance of the operating interval of the EIM and that are included in an EIM Resource Plan;
+(F) submit the Interchange schedules with other Balancing Authorities at the defined Interchange scheduling locations, including creating and processing E-Tags in accordance with NERC, North American Energy Standards Board, and WECC standards and business practices for bilateral schedules between Balancing Authority Areas that are arranged no less than 20 minutes in advance of the Dispatch Interval of the Real-Time Market in which the Interchange will occur and that are included in an EIM Resource Plan;

-(F) match e-Tags and manage schedule curtailments at the defined interchange scheduling points with other Balancing Authorities;
+(G) match E-Tags and manage schedule curtailments at the defined Interchange scheduling locations with other Balancing Authorities;

-(G) register information in the EIM Transmission System Registry; and
+(H) register information in the EIM Transmission Service Registry in accordance with Section 29.17;

-(H) settle all financial obligations arising out of the EIM for the EIM Entity, including financial settlement with non-participating resources and non-participating load within the EIM Entity Balancing Authority Area.
+(I) settle all financial obligations arising out of the Real-Time Market for the EIM Entity, including financial settlement with non-participating resources and non-participating load within the EIM Entity Balancing Authority Area; and

+(J) submit EIM Base Schedules, EIM Resource Plans and other required information on behalf of the EIM Entity.

-(d) EIM Participating Resource.
+(d) EIM Resources.

 (1) Eligibility.
-Resources, including generating units, physical scheduling plants, participating loads, proxy demand resources, non-generator resources and dynamic transfers are eligible to become an EIM Participating Resource if the resource—
+Resources, including Generating Units, Physical Scheduling Plants, Loads of Participating Loads, Proxy Demand Resources, System Resources, non-generator resources, dynamic transfers, and other resources qualified to participate in the Real-Time Market are eligible to become an EIM Resource if the resource—

-(A) meets the eligibility requirements established by the EIM Entity in whose Balancing Authority Area the resource is located;
+(A) meets the eligibility requirements established by the EIM Entity in whose Balancing Authority Area the resource is located or scheduled; and

-(B) is capable of delivering energy, curtailable demand, demand response services, or similar services within the time specified by Section 29 for the EIM market in which it will submit bids; and
+(B) is capable of delivering Energy, Curtailable Demand, Demand Response Services, or similar services within the time specified by Section 29 for the Real-Time Market in which its EIM Participating Resource Scheduling Coordinator will submit Bids.

-(C) meets California Air Resources Board registration and reporting requirements.

 (2) EIM Participating Resource Agreement.
 An EIM Participating Resource must execute an EIM Participating Resource Agreement.